Ten ways of describing a dream

 The experience of being Chief Conductor has made a huge impact on Claus as he carries the full responsibility not just of programming but also of developing the orchestra artistically.
 The difference between being chief conductor and guest conductor is now very familiar, as Claus receives invitations from orchestras all over the world including Denmark, England, Italy, Argentina and Mexico.
 There is yet another new development to report: becoming an exclusive artist with recording company Challenge Records.
 This is a further major step forward, and several albums with Sinfonietta Riga have already been released internationally.

 Claus’s life has changed a lot, but he always celebrates his birthday in the same way.
 On January 1st he still turns on the television in the morning when the New Year’s Day concert with the Vienna Philharmonic is broadcast live.
-Since 2011, however, he has to record the event and watch it later, since he is not available in the morning.
-The reason is – and here the circle is pleasingly complete – for the past three years he has conducted a series of ten sell-out New Year concerts in the Berlin Konzerthaus with the Deutsches Filmorchester Babelsberg.
+From 2011 to 2018, however, he had to record the event and watch it later, since he was not available in the morning.
+The reason is – and here the circle is pleasingly complete – for eight years he conducted a series of ten sell-out New Year concerts in the Berlin Konzerthaus with the Deutsches Filmorchester Babelsberg.

 If Jan Thornberg from Copenhagen were in the audience, he would surely be amazed.

 translated by Sue Sturrock